 Why should it be necessary?

-built in by virtue of using printed music - you simply can't
+already built in by virtue of using printed music - you simply can't

 break off halfway through the 1812 overture to indulge in a little

 But where the basis of the music is the very notion of improvisation,

-few ground rules.
+a few ground rules.
 You might suggest that other forms of music,

-such as rock and blues etc. might benefit from such rules, but these genres tend
+such as rock and blues etc. might benefit from such rules, but these

-for the benefit of those who possess the wherewithal to
+soloist for the benefit of those who possess the wherewithal to

 stand on stage and blow over a chorus or two, but lack the subtle